permaweb/bazar/src/views/Docs/DocsDetail/MD/creators/how-to-upload.md

 ## How to upload

-BazAR is a user interface for the UCM protocol, allowing for various ways to upload content to the permaweb and trade on BazAR.
+Bazar is a user interface for the UCM protocol, allowing for various ways to upload content to the permaweb and trade on Bazar.
 Following the recent migration of UCM onto AO, not all permaweb uploaders support AO atomic assets.
 This list will expand as more permaweb applications support uploads to the AO UCM.

 #### Upload with Helix